Diego1Hernandez/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, Create an Organizational Unit(OU) called "_EMPLOYEES" in the Active Directory Users and Computers(ADUC).
-Next, create a new OU named "_ADMINS".
-Now, create a new employee named "Jane Doe" (same password) with the username of "jane_admin".
-Next, add "jane_admin" to the "Domain Admins" Securtiy Group.
-After, close the Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin".
-User jane_admin is your admin account from now on.
+Create 2 an Organizational Units(OU) named "_EMPLOYEES" and "_ADMINS" in the Active Directory Users and Computers(ADUC).
+Now, create a new employee "Jane".
+Next, add "jane" to the "Domain Admins" Securtiy Group by User-->Properties-->Member of, then type "domain_admins" into the text box--> apply.
+After, close the Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane".
 </p>
 <br />